Skip to main content

 Value add

-Performance metrics: Dashboard visuals offer an easy way to track and compare common KPIs against goals and expectations.
-Filter and choose specific charts to share the trends and metrics that matter.
+• Performance metrics: Dashboard visuals make it easy to track and compare common KPIs against goals and expectations.
+Filter and choose specific charts to share the trends and metrics that matter most.

-Clean & Clear Results: Your Grant Performance Dashboard showcases digestible insights into your grants progress across fundamental metrics with clear elements.
+Clean & Clear Results: Your Grant Performance Dashboard provides clear insights into your funding progress across key metrics.

-Eliminate complicated and extraneous details: Leadership and clients won't need decipher granular data reporting to understand results.
+• Eliminate complicated and extraneous details: Leadership and clients won't need to decipher granular data reporting to see results.

-Maintain client data integrity: Consultants can share high-level project performance for each client, without diluting the results with other clients' data.
+• Maintain client data integrity: Consultants can share high-level project performance for each client, without diluting the results with other client work.
 No need to worry about exposing sensitive data either!

 Chart types